View on GitHub

 $ docker logs dataasee-database-1

-with a message akin to: Interconnect Completed!.
+with the message: Interconnect Completed!.

 NOTE: Generally, the ingest methods OAI-PMH for suitable sources, S3 for multi-file sources, and GET for single-file sources should be used.

-Example Harvest TODO:
+Example Harvest

 A typical use-case for DatAasee is to forward all metadata records from a specific source.
 To demonstrate this, the previous Example Ingest is assumed to have happened.